Protein Leverage Hypothesis: Key to Optimal Nutrition and Satiety

 Protein Leverage and Menopause

-In their latest paper, Weight gain during the menopause transition: evidence for a mechanism dependent on protein leverage, Raubenheimer and Simpson elegantly addressed menopausal weight gain through the lens of protein leverage.
+In their recent paper, Weight Gain during the Menopause Transition: Evidence for a Mechanism Dependent on Protein Leverage, Raubenheimer and Simpson elegantly addressed menopausal weight gain through the lens of protein leverage.

 To summarise:

-• As women age, a reduction in estrogen and high follicle stimulating hormone (FSH) and increased anabolic resistance and insulin resistance in women lead to a loss of lean mass.
-While anabolic and insulin resistance occur in men, too, menopause accelerates this process in females.
+• As women age, a reduction in estrogen and high follicle-stimulating hormone (FSH) and increased anabolic and insulin resistance lead to a loss of lean mass.
+While anabolic and insulin resistance occurs in men, menopause accelerates this process in females.

 • Activity levels often also decrease as we age, so we require less energy from food.